Applicasa/Sample-App---Android/README.md

 Egg is, like any Github project, a constant work-in-progress.
 This means that you will, if you look, notice there are other branches.
 We recommend that all developers who are new to Applicasa and just getting their feet wet with the SDK and frameworks stick to the ```stable``` branch only.
 The ```master``` branch is our main development branch, and all other branches are feature-specific branches that are currently under development and will be merged into ```stable``` when they are tested and ready.
 You may check out these branches at any time if you want to see other feature work and examples of how to implement those in your game (where applicable), but be aware that we don't support any branches other than ```stable``` at this time (for issues and whatnot).

+## Build Configuration
+This project was build on JDK 1.6

 ### Having Trouble?

 Please feel free to submit issues with any bugs or other unforseen issues you experience.
 We work diligently to ensure that the ```stable``` branch is always bug-free and easy to clone and run from Xcode.
 If you experience problems, open an issue describing the problem and how to reproduce it, and we'll be sure to take a look at it.